sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ## Prophet Model Forecasting

 The last model we will discuss is the Prophet model from Facebook.
 Prophet was created in 2017 to simplify forecasting and allow for greater customization modeling specific components of business time series data.
 As we've observed so far, fully automated models can struggle with adapting to components like seasonality, trend changes, and outliers.
 Prophet allows users to easily incorporate these components for more accurate forecasts.
-The ability to fine-tune model parameters for specific data patterns makes Prohet a very powerful tool.
+The ability to fine-tune model parameters for specific data patterns makes Prophet a very powerful tool.

 Prophet uses three main componets in its model: seasonality, trend, and holidays.
 This model is defined using the following equation: